The Jacksonville Review thanks its contributors!

 Love Thy Pollineighbor – May 2017

-They’ve been around for 30 million years.
+They’ve been around for more than 100 million years.
 They’re most active at 80°F and unable to function below 50°F. They can sense the lactic acid and carbon dioxide from an animal’s breath up to 100 feet away.
-The females beat their wings 500 times per second producing a piercing high-pitched whine […]
+The females beat their wings 500 times per second producing a piercing […]

 The Literary Gardener – May 2017